-Why You Need a Business Plan
+Why You Need a Business Plan When Freelancing

-In my conversations with freelancers over the years, I have found that it often stems from a fundamental misunderstanding of what it actually means to freelance.
-They tend to view freelancing similarly to job hunting, where we sift through listings of gigs and apply to as many as possible in hopes that we will land one or two of them.
-And in so doing, the freelancer’s career is little more than a series of odd jobs that we luck into over and over again.
-This unsurprisingly leads to a self-fulfilling prophecy where the freelancer is stuck on a miserable treadmill of uncertainty, stress and feast/famine cycles that often lead to failure.
+In my conversations with freelancers over the years, I have found that there is a pretty widespread misunderstanding of what freelancing means.
+They tend to view freelancing similarly to job hunting, where we sift through listings of opportunities random clients have posted online, and we apply to as many of them as possible in hopes that we will land one.

 Needless to say, we all want to be in this second group.
 But how do we get there?
-The answer is simple – a well developed business plan will help us clarify our strengths and weaknesses, turns those strengths into viable products, and identify a market that wants and needs our products.
+The answer is simple – a well developed business plan will help us to clarify our strengths and weaknesses, turns those strengths into viable products, and identify a market that wants and needs our products.
 The plan provides a roadmap for success.

 - Identify our unique strengths, weaknesses, interests and abilities